bvm-org/bvm/README.md

 that code segment is invoked.
 If the opcode encountered is a lexical address which points at a value other than a code segment, the value is simply pushed onto the stack.
-Note that the location pointed to by the lexical address is not modified, and where the value found is a reference value (i.e. an array, dictionary, segment or stack), the value is shared: i.e. a new reference to the same actual value is pushed to the stack rather than an cloning of the underlying reference value going on.
-These are the same semantics as with an unknown string as an opcode and indexing into the dictionary stack.
+Note that the location pointed to by the lexical address is not modified, thus where the value found is a reference value (i.e. an array, dictionary, segment or stack), the value is shared: i.e. a new reference to the same underlying value is pushed to the stack rather than any cloning of the underlying value going on.
+These are the same semantics as with an unknown string as an opcode and indexing into the dictionary stack: it's just you're indexing via your lexical scopes rather than the dictionary stack.

     bvm> 5 (0, 0) COUNT RETURN
     [5, 5]